qixucen/qixucen.github.io/_pages/about.md

 Hello👋, here is a person who stumbled into  the field of AI by accident and still hasn't left.
 He graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree.

 His research interests lie primarily in Natural Language Processing (NLP), with a focus on LLM test-time scaling through approaches including frameworks and post-training.

-He is still seeking PhD opportunities.
-It's a long journey, but he never lacks the perseverance to grow through adversity.

 # 🔥 News